-All fellows are assigned a mentor who will provide support and advice to Fellows.
-This includes an annual formal report, which is further assessed by the head of department.
-The aim of this mentoring system is to: (i) aid the progression to an independent researcher and group leader; (ii) identify ways in which the department can best support and help the fellow; (iii) facilitate progression to either another fellowship or a permanent job.
+Fellows are assigned a mentor who provides support and advice.
+The aim of the mentoring system is to: (i) aid the progression to an independent researcher and group leader; (ii) identify ways in which the Department can best support and help you; (iii) facilitate progression to either another Fellowship or permanent position.

 The Department of Zoology is dedicated to upholding and developing good employment practice for women working in science, and has held an Athena Swan Silver Award since 2010, for its initiatives in this area.